cuustard/uni/SCC.141.md

 ### Web Accessibility Principles

-- **Perceivable**: Users must be able to percieve all essential information on the screen, and it must be conveyed to multiple senses
+- **Perceivable**: Users must be able to perceive all essential information on the screen, and it must be conveyed to multiple senses
 - **Operable**: Users must be able to operate the digital product's interface and it can not require interaction that a user cannot perform
-- **Understandable**: Users must be able to understand the information andthe operation of the user interface
+- **Understandable**: Users must be able to understand the information and the operation of the user interface
-- **Robust**: Supporting assistive technologies and ensuring that, as users and technology evolves, the product remains accesesible.
+- **Robust**: Supporting assistive technologies and ensuring that, as users and technology evolve, the product remains accessible.

 ## Lecture 6 - Solving Problems

 Computer Science is about solving problems, not just programming.
-So employerse expect us to be able to:
+So employers expect us to be able to:

 - Look at the big picture in planning a solution
 - Understand the problem that has been set (and why)